-Lye returns for her third season as the head softball coach at Stevenson in 2014.
+A decorated athlete, Lye returns for her fifth season as the head softball coach at Stevenson in 2016.
 She also serves as the assistant women's ice hockey coach.

 In 2012, Stevenson went 19-22 while adcancing to the semifinals of the CAC Softball Championship.
 Senior Lisa Bilski was named a Capital One Academic All-America All-District 2 Team.